 Even at the height of anti-racism protests last summer, this type of opinion piece was surprising to me.
 It was hard to believe that a piece with such overt signs of racism could rise out of an extensive approval process of a major publication, like Le Devoir.

 Rioux’s piece circulated on Twitter and Facebook and quickly got the attention of Montreal’s Haitian community.
 The following week, in response to Rioux, a collective letter signed by over fifty Haitians was released by Le Devoir.
-The letter, entitled “Une image toxique et fausse de l’essence même de notre identité” (“A toxic and false image of the very essence of our identity”), immediately denounced Rioux’s piece for conveying a “toxic and false image” of the Haitian identity and criticized the publication for perpetuating the anti-Black narrative.
-The same day, Brian Myles, director at Le Devoir, issued a statement of regret.
-Myles wrote that it had been their goal to demonstrate the complex realities of society, even as it applies to “the Haitian community and other groups in minority or precarious situations.”
+The letter, entitled “Une image toxique et fausse de l’essence même de notre identité” (“A toxic and false image of the very essence of our identity”), immediately denounced Rioux’s piece for his Machiavellian rendering of the Haitian identity and criticized the publication for perpetuating an anti-Black narrative.
+Later that same day, Brian Myles, director at Le Devoir, issued a statement of regret, writing that it had been the publication’s goal to demonstrate the complex realities of Quebecois society, even as it applies to “the Haitian community and other groups in minority or precarious situations.”

 It made matters a little better, seeing Le Devoir pass the mic and let the community speak on its own behalf.
-Yet, there was no retracting Rioux’s contribution to French-Quebec’s national project for sovereignty.
-In doing so, Le Devoir only perpetuated a nationalist sense of self-entitlement that borders us still today, one that is based on ethnicity.
+Yet, there was no retracting Rioux’s contribution to an antiquated version of French-Quebec, one that conflated sovereignty with French dominion as its ‘national project’.
+But that is not the Quebec I know.
+Still, in doing so, Le Devoir only perpetuated a nationalist sense of self-entitlement that borders us from the rest of the country.

 This one instance of anti-Blackness is a symptom of Quebec’s denial in recognizing Blackness as part of its constitution.
-Back when it was New France, many of the province’s prominent figures had a hand in governing Haiti before it fought colonial power and won its freedom.
+Back when it was New France, many of the province’s prominent figures had a hand in governing Haiti before it fought colonial power and won its freedom and became the first Black republic in history.
 The repercussions of this are still felt today whenever Haitians are forced to stand up for themselves against the Eurocentric current.